philipbrowne/Voter-Info/README.md

 With more time, I would definitely improve my error handling if an API were to go down, particularly the EasyPost API.
 I've commented out the Lob API call as a backup option, and intend to explore ways I could alternatively use that if EasyPost was ever to go down.

+All feedback is appreciated - please feel free to connect with me using the information listed under "Developer".

 ## Video Demo

 **Video Demo of the application:** https://us-voter-info.herokuapp.com/assets/video/Voter-Info-Demo.mp4